gskielian/Web-Development-Resources/README.md

 Web-Development-Resources
 =========================

-Links and descriptions of Javascript Libraries for my students
+I use this repository for compiling lists of free-and-open-source resources for my webdesign students.

+Below are some great templates/starting-points for web-design.